tanthammar/tall-blueprint-addon/README.md

 ```

 ## Sponsors - update config!
-If you are a sponsor of tall-forms, publish the config file and set `sponsor` to `true`.
+* If you are a sponsor of tall-forms, publish the config file and set `sponsor` to `true`.
+  <br>The build command will generate sponsor fields instead of open source versions.
+  <br>Like `DatePicker` instead of `Input->type('datetime-local')`.
-If not, please sponsor the tall-forms package here: https://github.com/sponsors/tanthammar
+* If not, please sponsor the tall-forms package here: https://github.com/sponsors/tanthammar
 ```php
 //Do you have access to the tall-forms-sponsor repository?
 'sponsor' => true,